robotwilliams/rw-portfolio/WIKI.md

 ### How It Works

 The admin system uses a straightforward architecture.
 React components handle the UI and user interactions on the client side.
 Next.js API routes handle authentication and content saving.
-Content is saved directly to markdown files, which are version controlled.
+In production (Vercel), content is saved via GitHub API commits, which trigger automatic deployments.
+In development, content is saved directly to markdown files for instant updates.
 All routes use force-dynamic to ensure fresh content.

 ### Security